metafizzy/flickity/README.md

   // or set time between advances in milliseconds
   // i.e. `autoPlay: 1000` will advance every 1 second

+  cellAlign: 'center',
+  // alignment of cells, 'center', 'left', or 'right'
+  // or a decimal 0-1, 0 is beginning (left) of gallery, 1 is end (right)

   cellSelector: undefined,
   // specify selector for cell elements

-  cursorPosition: 0.5,
-  // decimal value 0 - 1, representing where cells should align to
-  // 0 is beginning (left) of gallery, 1 is end (right)

   draggable: true,
   // enables dragging & flicking